-The specialist I saw at my cardiopulmonary exercise testing (CPET; Keto: A New Approach To Reactive Hypoglycaemia) recommended establishing a sleep routine, which I only lost due to falling ill with a throat and chest infection that ended up lasting 3 months (Coronavirus, Self-Isolation, And The Selfishness Of Others).
-Now the specialist from the department of psychology medicine was saying the same, but this time wrote me a prescription for a medication to help me sleep.
+The specialist I saw at my cardiopulmonary exercise testing (CPET; Keto: A New Approach To Reactive Hypoglycaemia) recommended establishing a sleep routine, which I only lost due to falling ill with a throat and chest infection that ended up lasting three months (Coronavirus, Self-Isolation, And The Selfishness Of Others).
+Now the specialist from the Department of Psychological Medicine was saying the same, but this time they wrote a prescription for a medication to help me sleep.
 That medication was melatonin.

 The prescribing doctor told me that melatonin was a natural hormone, and the medication was pitched to me as basically being a natural hormone.
 The doctor also told me that I’d be able to take this sleeping medication for as long as I needed to, because it’s not an addictive drug, and because it’s just a natural hormone.

 However, the doctor who prescribed the melatonin medication denied there were any side effects of taking this medication, they were wrong.
 There are always possible side effects of taking any medication, even melatonin.

 The NHS website listed the following side effects:

 Common side (1 in 100 people)

 - Feeling sleepy or tired in the daytime.

 - Feeling dizzy.